Lilo & Stitch (franchise): Literature

-Agent Stitch (2022–2024)
+Agent Stitch (2022–present)

 Agent Stitch is a children's book series written by American author Steve Behling and illustrated by Italian artist Arianna Rea.
 It is the first major Western-produced work in the franchise since Leroy & Stitch (2006).
 The book series takes place on an alternate timeline after the original film, with Stitch becoming a detective for the United Galactic Federation as part of the Galactic Detective Agency to investigate extraterrestrial-related mysteries happening in various Earth cities.
 The first book, A Study in Slime, is set in Paris and was published on August 16, 2022.
 The second book, The Trouble with Toothoids, is set in New York City and was published on May 30, 2023.
-The third and final book, The Menace at the Mall, is set in Seoul and was published on May 21, 2024.
+The third book, The Menace at the Mall, is set in Seoul and was published on May 21, 2024.
+An Audible-exclusive audiobook focusing on Pleakley and taking place in West Virginia, The M-Files: Rise of the Mansquito, was released on June 26 ("Stitch Day" or "626 Day"), 2025.
+The fourth book, A Case of Double Trouble!, was published on January 6, 2026.

 Video games

 Disney's Lilo & Stitch (Game Boy Advance; 2002)

 Disney's Lilo & Stitch is a 2002 side-scrolling shoot 'em up platform video game based on the original film that was developed by Digital Eclipse for the Game Boy Advance.